Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 FLIGHTS

-Flights to South America from the UK start at £600 for a return to Caracas in Venezuela.
-Returns to Rio de Janeiro and Lima in Peru costs from about £700, Buenos Aires and Santiago start from about £800, La Paz in Bolivia from about £900 and Patagonia from £1,000.
-As of 2008, prices are rising rapidly, and in high season (Christmas, July and August) expect to pay up to £200 more than these prices.
-You should book very early, up to six months in advance to get the best choice of dates and fares.
+Flights to South America from the UK start at about £600 for a return to Bogota, Rio de Janeiro or Lima.
+Buenos Aires and Santiago start from about £700-£900, La Paz in Bolivia from about £1000 and cities in Patagonia from £1200.
+In high season (Christmas, July and August) expect to pay up to £200-£300 more than these prices. it is generally better to book early, up to six months in advance to get the best choice of dates and fares.
 By October it will be very hard to get a flight at Christmas for a reasonable price.

 From Britain there are three main options for getting to South America:-

-1. Fly with a European airline via a European capital e.g. Air France via Paris, KLM via Amsterdam, Iberia via Madrid, or British Airways form London.
-This is often the best option in terms of service and economy and you can usually get connections from Scotland, Manchester, etc. at no extra cost.
-Nowadays most of these airlines offer a two piece baggage allowance, the main exceptions being Iberia to Chile and KLM to Peru and Ecuador.
+1. Fly with a European airline via a European capital e.g. Air France via Paris, KLM via Amsterdam, Iberia via Madrid, or British Airways from London.
+This is often the best option in terms of service and economy and you can usually get connections from Scotland, Manchester, etc. through Paris or Amsterdam at no extra cost.

-2. Fly with either United, Continental, Delta or American Airlines via the USA.
-This is usually more expensive than the other options, and the hassles of transferring are making it a less good option, but you will almost always get a two piece, 64kg luggage allowance.
+2. Fly with either Delta or American Airlines via the USA.
+This is usually more expensive than the other options, and the hassles of transferring between international flights in the USA make it a less good option (you'll need a US ESTA visa!), but you will often get a good, two piece, 46kg luggage allowance.

 BUDGET AND MONEY

-South America is not particularly cheap and you should expect to pay prices only a bit less than those at home for most services, particularly in the more expensive countries like Brazil, Chile and Argentina.
+South America is not particularly cheap.
+You should expect to pay prices only a bit less than those at home for most services, particularly in the more expensive countries like Brazil, Chile and Argentina.
+Chile is currently the most expensive country.
+Patagonia is particularly expensive, indeed more expensive than Europe.
 Public transport everywhere is usually a bargain.
-If you need to save money you can use budget hotels and eat from street stalls, but you might not save in the long term if you end up ill or have equipment stolen.
+If you need to save money you can use budget hotels and eat from street stalls, but it can be counter-productive in the long term if you end up getting ill or have equipment stolen.

-Take your money in a mixture of an ATM card, some US$ cash, perhaps a few US$ travellers cheques and credit cards.
+Take your money in a mixture of an ATM card, some US$ cash and credit cards.
 Cash dollars can be used directly in some countries.
-They are preferred by most tour agencies and they can always be used somewhere if you're stuck for the local currency.
-Travellers cheques made out in US$ can be changed in all the main cities and are good as an emergency fund.
-Credit cards are accepted widely by larger businesses in all cities.
+They are preferred by most tour agencies and they can almost always be used somewhere if you're stuck for the local currency.
+Credit cards are accepted widely by larger businesses in all cities and are widely used in most South American countries now.
+However there are two exceptions :- they can be hard to use in much of rural Argentina and in Venezuela.
+Cash machines (ATM's) can also be unreliable in these two countries.

 HEALTH AND HYGIENE

 Vaccinations for tetanus, typhoid, polio and hepatitis are needed for all countries.
-There is some cholera in Peru and Bolivia so you should consider this vaccination and rabies might be an idea if you will be away from medical help for several days.
-Malaria and yellow fever precautions are necessary if you plan to visit areas of tropical forest below 2,500m i.e. Brazil, Venezuela, Colombia, Ecuador and the Amazon lowlands of Peru and Bolivia.
+A rabies vaccine might be an idea if you will be away from medical help for several days.
+Malaria and yellow fever precautions are necessary if you plan to visit areas of tropical forest below about 2,500m. i.e. many parts of Brazil, Venezuela, Colombia and Ecuador and the Amazon lowlands of Peru and Bolivia.

 Biting insects are very common in the tropical lowlands but very rare in the mountains above 2500m.
 Shepherds dogs can be a nuisance up in the mountains of Peru and Bolivia - most dogs will back off if you throw a stone or even just pretend to throw a stone!